nathanj29/BoostBehavior52AngleAerial/README.md

 When a game processes raw stick inputs, it often ensures inputs with a magnitude bigger than 1 are corrected by clamping their pressure value back over the circumference of a circle with a magnitude of 1.
 This helps preventing too strong inputs that would otherwise lead to faster diagonal movements or unusual camera speed.

 _Journey_ with its stick input processing logic however completely bypasses the ridiculously huge horizontal and vertical axis deadzones (thus starting at 29.690% pressure).
 This leads to the "magnitude = 1" representation no longer lying on the circumference of a circle, but instead on **a bigger square with rounded corners**, where the arching starts at the edges of the horizontal and vertical axis deadzones.
 This shape corresponds to the **gold dashed line** you can view on the following image, and **it represents a magnitude of 1 for every input directions based on _Journey_'s mapping** (or to put it simply: the expected range of motion to reach for _Journey_) !
-It's on this line that _Journey_ clamps back too strong left stick inputs.
+It's over this line that _Journey_ clamps back too strong left stick inputs.

 ![clamping explained](https://i.imgur.com/Dzn3XNZ.png)